mamoore1440/personal-site/src/content/are-you-awake-yet/AYAY-Part-1.md

   5. The future of Reality can not be calculated if there are Humans
 * The Model In General
   6. TFP will exist and improve over Time
-  7. Humans, Reality, and Time can be viewed at any scale with losing information
+  7. Humans, Reality, and Time can be viewed at any scale with out losing information
   8. Pareto efficiency is essentially impossible

 Technically the inbetween facts also belong in the Proven section above.
 But I only included facts that actually mattered.